PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 source, entry point, resolved QEC protocol implementations, measurement layout, and detector/observable metadata.
 Its `trace_qis()` and `build_dem()` methods use the same generated program and make the traced analysis route explicit.
-Guppy emission consumes the shared physical plan plus retained structured block/control information; it is not generated by converting the direct TickCircuit back into Guppy.
+Guppy emission consumes the shared protocol plan plus retained structured block/control information; it is not generated by converting the direct TickCircuit back into Guppy.